untangledco/semaphore/docs/Architecture.md

 This was either because something needed to be tweaked or fixed, or I was trimming unused code and didn't see much value in contributing it back, because it was too Semaphore-specific.

-## Every Sapper page is "duplicated"

-To get a nice animation on the nav bar when you switch columns, every page is lazy-loaded as `LazyPage.html`.
-This "lazy page" is merely delayed a few frames to let the animation run.
-Therefore there is a duplication between `src/routes` and `src/routes/_pages`.
-The "lazy page" is in the former, and the actual page is in the latter.
-One imports the other.

 ## There are multiple stores

 Originally I conceived of separating out the virtual list into a separate npm package, so I gave it its